 PLANNING FOR LONG-TERM CARE – MEDICAID PLANNING

-Medicaid planning is designed to make you eligible for government benefits that pay for nursing home costs or care at home, in order to preserve your assets for your family.
+Medicaid planning is the process of making yourself eligible for government benefits that pay for nursing home or long-term care at home, in order to preserve your assets for your family.
 The risk if this is not done properly is that, instead of taking full advantage of government programs, more of your own funds than is necessary will be spent to pay for these expenses.
-To engage in this planning
+To engage in this planning:

 - We discuss the state of your health and your medical needs

 - We discuss your personal and family situation